CLCK0622/Poverty-Alleviation-Program/LiuPanMt/main.typ

 === Aviation

 The Guyuan Liupan Mt.
 Airport, lying in rural Guyuan, is the primary aviation hub in the Liupan Mt.
 Area.
-Currently meeting transportation needs, the airport provides a rapid way to transport to other cities.
-It is a vital link for goods and people, contributing to local economy.
+Presently meeting transportation needs, the airport provides a rapid way to transport to other cities.
+Functioning as a vital conduit for both goods and people, it contributes a lot to local economy.
 Recommendations include advocating for necessary infrastructure upgrades to enhance connectivity, ensuring the airport continues to play a pivotal role in supporting economic development and poverty alleviation initiatives in the Liupan Mountain region.
 Currently no sign of needing a thorough update can be detected.

-== Evaluation of Effects
+== Effects Evaluation

-Given @GDP-comparison, we can see that the per capita GDP of Liupan Mountain District increased faster than that of other regions, and was close to the per capita GDP of Tibet in 2018.
-Although the per capita GDP of Liupan Mountain District is far higher than that of other contiguous poverty belts, it is still far less than the national average.
+Given @GDP-comparison, the per capita GDP of the Liupan Mountain Area has demonstrated a faster growth rate compared to other regions, approaching the per capita GDP of Tibet in 2018.
+While the per capita GDP of the Liupan Mountain Area surpasses that of other neighboring poverty-stricken areas, it's still lower than the national average.
+By the end of 2022, the annual per capita income in the Liupan Mountain Area had already exceeded the poverty line, indicating a successful alleviation in poverty in this area.

 #figure(
   image("GDP-comparison.png"),
   caption: [The change in per capita GDP in contiguous poverty-stricken areas from 2013 to 2018], ) <GDP-comparison>

+Thanks to the measures aimed at enhancing transportation, there has been a significant improvement in both the efficiency and the condition of the transport system in this area.

+#figure(
+  image("AnnualCargoVolume.png", width: 80%),
+  caption: [Annual cargo volume in Ningxia Province (Source: National Bureau of Statistics)], ) <AnnualCargoVolume>

+While looking into the data, I occasionally found an abnormal value in the figure, which shows that the annual cargo volume is going downward.
+Thus I wrote an email to the Development and Reform Commission in Ningxia Province and got a formal reply.
+According to the email reply, the total annual cargo volume in Ningxia Province has been growing in recent years.
+The apparent downward trend observed in @AnnualCargoVolume is attributed to a increasing proportion of cargo being transported by national railways, which is not represented in this specific chart.

 =  Future Development Directions and Policy Recommendations